sonoware/sidescantools/README.md

 ### Slant Range Correction and Gain Normalisation
 - `Apply Downsampling`: Use downsampling factor as defined in bottom line detection.
 If unchecked, data will only be downsampled for bottom line detection but not for final image/geotiff generation.
 - `Apply Gain Normalisation`: Apply BAC or EGN to the data.
-- `Vertical Beam Angle` (only relevant if internal depth is unknown or shall be omitted): Horizontal angle by which the instrument is tilted (usually found in the manual)
+- `Vertical Beam Angle` (only relevant if internal depth is unknown or shall be omitted): Angle in the vertical plane that the sound waves cover(usually found in the manual)
 - Tick `Use Internal Depth` if the flying altitude of the side scan instrument is known & has been logged correctly

 ### Advanced Gain Normalisation Filter